-- if you die - if you transfer your pension or cash in your plan. - at maturity, for endowments, or at your chosen retirement date, for pensions.
+- · if you die

+- if you cash in your plan.

+- at maturity.

 Things you need to be aware of

 - The final bonus is based on the year in which you invested and the point at which you leave the fund.
 It may vary with returns earned over the lifetime of your investment and is not guaranteed. - If the investment return has been low over the period you invested, you may not receive a final bonus as you will have already received your share of the returns through regular bonuses. - We use a typical plan rather than individual plans when setting final bonus rates for plans issued in the same year.